Dreamgamer5000/First-Astro-Tutorial/src/pages/posts/post-3.md

 also look at [FreeCodeCamp](https://www.freecodecamp.org) insane website. really helpfull.

-also have a look at my friend _kaezrr_ bulding [starpsx](https://github.com/kaezrr/starpsx) - A WIP PlayStation 1 emulator written in Rust.
+also have a look at my friend _kaezrr_ building [starpsx](https://github.com/kaezrr/starpsx) - A WIP PlayStation 1 emulator written in Rust.